 Regardless of how you evaluate it, large law firms are built to succeed and have all sorts of internal processes designed to ensure success.
 Solo practitioners have none of these things and that makes their success far less likely.
 They tend to bill fewer hours and to spend more time on “lower value” administrative and other matters than attorneys in large law firms.

 Solo Practitioners Are Generally Much Less Respected by Judges, Clients, and Other Attorneys, Putting Them in a Difficult Role

-For the reasons outlined above, by going solo, attorneys are generally putting themselves in roles where they (and their clients) are likely to be less respected by other people of influence within the legal world and solo practitioners thus have a more difficult time being effective advocates than lawyers with large law firms.
+For the reasons outlined above, by going solo, attorneys are generally putting themselves in roles where they (and their clients) are likely to be less respected by other people of influence within the legal world.
+Solo practitioners thus have a more difficult time being effective advocates than lawyers with large law firms.